 - If the Team Lead agrees that the ban is correct, then he/she send the ticket back to Customer Service confirming both ban and punishment.

-- If the Team Lead decides the ban or the punishment is incorrect, then unban the account or offer the correct penalty and send the ticket back to Customer Service explaining what changes were made.
+- If the Team Lead decides the ban or the punishment is incorrect, then he/she unbans the account or offers the correct penalty and sends the ticket back to Customer Service explaining what changes were made.